codewithkaranjeswani/mrisynthesis/README.md

 # Todo list
-Make a function for sampling single image in main Sample the image from same index over and over to make a gif
+Make a function for sampling single image in main Sample the image from same index over and over to make a gif Make function for test of the sample (over all data or half data?
+Don't know) Implement mse, mae, lr_decay
+Experiment with hyperparameters

 # Some advice
 In sample_images(), you can get discriminator output as well for the fake image.
 Do that!
 And display it on image itself along with the psnr, ssim.